Stop Taxpayer Funding of Industrial Animal Agriculture

 - Iowa lawmakers considered a bill (2019 IA HF 186) to remove CAFO manure pits from a property tax exemption.

-- New York (2019 NY S 6599) recently passed a bill that would prohibit waste-to-energy projects to be included in its future renewable energy platform.
+- New York (2019 NY S 6599) passed a bill that would prohibit waste-to-energy projects from being included in its future renewable energy platform.

 - In 2021, Oregon allowed the expiration of a tax credit for manure, which was intended to promote manure-to-energy projects.[8]